sarah-antillia/Tensorflow-Tiled-Image-Segmentation-MoNuSeg/README.md

 with a resolution of 1K pixels.
 <br><br>
 </b>
-Please note that Tiled-MoNuSeg-ImageMask-Dataset-M1 contains two types of images and masks:
+Please note that Tiled-MoNuSeg-ImageMask-Dataset-M1 contains two types of images and masks:<br>
-1. Tiledly-splitted to 512x512 image and mask files.
+1. Tiledly-splitted to 512x512 image and mask files.<br>
-2. Size-reduced to 512x512 image and mask files.
+2. Size-reduced to 512x512 image and mask files.<br>
 Namely, this is a mixed set of Tiled and Non-Tiled ImageMask Datasets.

 <hr>